 The Enlightenment Intensive

-Based on the ancient method of question-asking or koans, the EI offers participants the chance to directly experience Truth without the via of ideas in a moment of samadhi.
-It is not religious, nor a cult, in fact it does not require you to believe anything, only to want authenticity.
+Based on the ancient method of question-asking or koans, the EI offers participants the chance to directly experience Truth in a moment of samadhi.
+It is not religious, nor a cult, in fact it does not require you to believe anything.
+The meditation and communication invites you to look inside and open to the truth of how things are, right now, beyond ideas of how that might be.

 When some Truth is experienced, we finally have the certainty we crave, from ourselves rather than from something read or told to us.